Frequently Asked Questions

 I want to collaborate with an individual.
 How do I find out who is working on what aspects of school and child health?

 As noted above, becoming a CSCH affiliate is a great way to network and partner with UConn researchers and community organizations.
-That said, if you have specific questions, please do not hesitate to contact us at email@example.com
+You can also check out our affiliate page and search by keyword or WSCC model domain.
+If you have specific questions, please do not hesitate to contact us at firstname.lastname@example.org.